 Sometimes, your teeth can appear crooked or misshapen even when they’re not because of the excessive or uneven growth of your gum tissue.
 Known as a gummy smile, excessive gums are usually caused by genetics, or by a medical condition.
 Dr. Fondriest can help even out your gum line by recommending a periodontist or other specialist to perform a gum contouring procedure, usually with lasers that allow for significantly less discomfort and a faster healing time.

 About Your Lake Forest Cosmetic Dentist:

-Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff.
 To schedule your consultation, call our office today at (847) 234-0517.